python-trio/trio-asyncio/docs/source/usage.rst

 This method works for one-off code.
-However, there are a couple of semantic differences between :mod:`asyncio` and :mod:`trio` which :func:`allow_asyncio` is unable to account for.
+However, there are a couple of semantic differences between :mod:`asyncio` and :mod:`trio` which :func:`trio_asyncio.allow_asyncio` is unable to account for.

-Worse, :func:`allow_asyncio` can be used to auto-adapt asyncio code to Trio callers, but not vice versa.
+Worse, :func:`trio_asyncio.allow_asyncio` can be used to auto-adapt asyncio code to Trio callers, but not vice versa.

 Thus, you really should not use it for "real" programs or libraries.